Native American Information Fair & Reception

 Fall Stew Fest

 This annual event is a celebration of community and Native American hospitality at which individuals enjoy traditional Native American stews (mutton, hominy beef, green chili pork, vegetable) and frybread.
 Several Native American/Native Hawaiian student organizations and other invited departments are invited to table at the event.
 This upcoming year the Fall Stew Fest has been scheduled for Friday, October 2, 2015 at the Native American Cultural Center (building 14) in conjunction with Family Weekend.
 For questions, contact NASS (928-523-8086) or NACC (928-523-9557).

 Native American Heritage Month

 In November, student organizations and individual departments hold campus-wide festivities commemorating Native/American Indian, Alaskan Native, and Native Hawaiian heritage.
 Events and activities that promote awareness of indigenous culture and contributions, include:

-- Native American-themed lunch and dinner menu items at campus dining halls
+- Native American-themed lunch and dinner menu items at the Hot Spot (University Union, bldg.
+30)

 - guest speakers and performers